Shruti733/PyBer_Analysis/README.md

 ![PyBer_fare_summary](analysis/PyBer_fare_summary.png)

-While comparing the total weekly fare between each city type, we have noticed that total fare price in the urban cities is the highest, which is lying in the $1600 - $2500 band.
+While comparing the total weekly fare between each city type, we have noticed that the total fare price in the urban cities is the highest, which is lying in the $1600 - $2500 band.
 On the other hand, suburban and rural cities' total weekly fare is much lower than that in the urban cities, and are lying in the $700 - $1400 and less than
 $500 bands respectively.